-Your comments and suggestions are always welcome and should be addressed as follows: I concerning the WPS Newsletter, In Focus, address comments to the editor at i a.
-If concerning our website, address comments to our webmaster, Dick All othe comments should be addressed to our President
+Your comments and suggestions are always welcome and should be addressed as follows: If concerning the WPS Newsletter, In Focus, address comments to the editor at infocus@wosphoto.org.
+If concerning our website, address comments to our webmaster, Dick Budnik, at webmaster@wosphoto.org.
+All other comments should be addressed to our President.